babiotg/Studio-Design/README.md

 * The client specifically requested a dedicated dashboard that contained a single chart providing an overview of the sales of each product for each year.
 * A very important element for the client was to improve customer retention, implementing a system to reactivate customers.

-For this reason, I created a dedicated dashboard to see the situation of customer activity in general:
+For this reason, I created a dedicated dashboard to see the situation of customers activity in general:

 * Average Customer Lifetime
 * Average Customer Lifetime Value
 * New Customer Acquisition
 * Customer Activity by Quarter (first, recurrent, last purchase)

-Then another dashboard to go into more detail on what each customer spent during each year, with the relevant details.
+Then another dashboard to go into more detail on what each customer spent during each year, with relevant meterics.

 # **Data Source**
 The data comes from fattureincloud.it.
 I was provided with 5 Excel files, one for each year.
 The project started in July, so at that time the file contained only sales up to June.
 Over time, the client sent me the data to integrate new information into the dashboards.